-2. Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which have not yet endorsed by FSC and have not yet adopted by the Group as at the end of the reporting period are listed below.
+2. Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.

-Effective Date Items New, Revised or Amended Standards and Interpretations issued by IASB 1 IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or To be determined by Contribution of Assets between an Investor and its Associate or IASB Joint Ventures 2 IFRS 17 "Insurance Contracts" 1 January 2021 3 Classification of Liabilities as Current or Non-current - 1 January 2022 Amendments to IAS 1
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB 1 IFRS 10 "Consolidated Financial Statements" and IAS 28 by IASD "Investments in Associates and Joint Ventures" - Sale or To be determined by Contribution of Assets between an Investor and its Associate IASB or Joint Ventures 2 IFRS 17 "Insurance Contracts" 1 January 2023 3 Classification of Liabilities as Current or Non-current - 1 January 2023 Amendments to IAS 1 4 Narrow-scope amendments of IFRS, including Amendments to IFRS 3, Amendments to IAS 16, Amendments to IAS 37 1 January 2022 and the Annual Improvements

-(1) IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures
+(1) IFRS 10"Consolidated Financial Statements" and IAS 28"Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures